-Medical Council of India (MCI) which is also known as Foreign Medical Graduates Examination (FMGE) is a licensure examination conducted by the National Board of Examination (NBE) in India.
+Medical Council of India (MCI) which is also known as the Foreign Medical Graduates Examination (FMGE) is a licensure examination conducted by the National Board of Examination (NBE) in India.
 MCI Examination is compulsory for those Indian students who have pursued MBBS from abroad.
-The MCI Screening Test was first brought in the year 2002 for the Indian students who have attained a degree of medicine from the country other than India such as Russia, Ukraine, Kyrgyzstan, China, Bangladesh, Barbados, Philippines, Caribbean countries etc. The Medical Schools should have been listed in the WHO International Directory of Medical Schools.
+The MCI Screening Test was first brought in the year 2002 for the Indian students who have attained a degree of medicine from a country other than India such as Russia, Ukraine, Kyrgyzstan, China, Bangladesh, Barbados, Philippines, Caribbean countries, etc. The Medical Schools should have been listed in the WHO International Directory of Medical Schools.

 - For those students who complete their MBBS from abroad and want to further practice in India, it is compulsory to give MCI Examination for them so that they can start their professional life in India as well.
 Once you clear this exam, you will be equivalent from those who have done their MBBS from India.
 Only then you are allowed to choose your career in the field of medicine.